Last updated on September 22nd, 2023 at 08:03 pm

 Where We Stay

-Our favorite military campground is Fort Belvoir, in Northern, VA only 7 miles from the Metro (Blue Line) which provides easy and traffic free access to D.C.
-It has 52 large, full hook up RV sites, each with a picnic table and fire ring.
-There is also a row of back in sites overlooking the Potomac River.
-There is plenty to do within walking distance of the campground to include a small park, dog runs, two fishing piers, and access Accotink Wildlife Refuge hiking trails.
-Outdoor Recreation offers additional services to include: firewood, bait, ice, ice cream, equipment rental, hunting, fishing, hiking, biking and boating.
-The base also has a brand new exchange and commissary complex.
+Our favorite military campground is Fort Belvoir, in Northern, VA only 7 miles from the Metro (Blue Line) which provides easy and traffic-free access to D.C.
+It has 52 large, full hook-up RV sites, each with a picnic table and fire ring.
+There is also a row of back-in sites overlooking the Potomac River.
+There is plenty to do within walking distance of the campground including a small park, dog runs, two fishing piers, and access to Accotink Wildlife Refuge hiking trails.
+Outdoor Recreation offers additional services including firewood, bait, ice, ice cream, equipment rental, hunting, fishing, hiking, biking, and boating.
+The base also has a brand-new exchange and commissary complex.

 Bull Run Regional Park

-Since our kids are in Northern VA, if we can’t get reservations for our entire stay at Belvoir, we like Bull Run Regional Park.
-It’s located off Interstate 66, and is only 27 miles from Washington, D.C. and 15 miles from the Metro (Vienna Station).
-There’s also hiking trails and a waterpark in walking distance from the campground.
+Since our kids are in Northern VA, if we can’t get reservations for our entire stay at Belvoir, we like Bull Run, Regional Park.
+It’s located off Interstate 66 and is only 27 miles from Washington, D.C., and 15 miles from the Metro (Vienna Station).
+There are also hiking trails and a waterpark in walking distance from the campground.